 Delayed baggage insurance is often overlooked, but you’ll be glad you have it if yours is ever delayed, lost, or stolen.
 Every policy is different, but if your luggage is delayed for a certain amount of time (usually 4-6 hours), you’ll qualify for a set amount of money that you can use to make purchases.
 Baggage loss is one of the most frustrating things.
 That’s why you need to have insurance.

 If you rent a car, you’re going to need insurance.
 Many travel insurance policies or even your regular auto insurance policy already include this coverage.
 Be aware that to qualify for this insurance, you usually need to decline the optional insurance that the rental car company offers.

-This one is pretty straightforward, if your personal property is stolen from your hotel, you’ll be entitled to make a claim if you’re insured.
+This one is pretty straightforward.
+If your personal belongings are stolen from your hotel, you’ll be entitled to make a claim if you’re insured.
 Keep in mind that your regular home insurance often covers any lost or stolen personal items while you travel.

 AD&D (sometimes known as travel accident) gives you (or your next of kin) a set amount if you lose one of your limbs or pass away while travelling.
 Obviously, this is something you would prefer not to make a claim on.

 Every travel insurance policy is different, so don’t assume you’re covered for all of the above when purchasing a plan.
 There are always exclusions and restrictions.
 You’ll need to read the formal paperwork so you’ll know exactly what you’re covered for.
 There are also limits to how much you can claim.
-For example, trip cancellation might only cover up to $10,000 total.
-Or, lost luggage is only good up to $500 per person.
+For example, trip cancellation might only cover up to $10,000 in total.
+Or, lost luggage is only good, up to $500 per person.
 In other words, it’s possible that travel insurance won’t cover your trip.